a0s21en5/C-Sharp-Bootcamp/README.md

 }
 ```
-> Non-Static Method or Instance Method
+> Two Type of Method
-* Using Object to call a Method
+>* Static Method :- Using Class to call a Method
-> Static Method
-* Using Class to call a Method
+>* Non-Static Method or Instance Method :- Using Object to call a Method

 # Method Parameter
 These keywords are applied to the parameters of a method.
 - [x] ref